matloff/R-vs.-Python-for-Data-Science/README.md

 without checking the documentation.
 These form a "universal language" for packages.

+## Visualization tools

+*Win for R*

+Unlike Python, base R itself has sophisticated graphics utilities built in, and there are two outstanding graphics packages available, **ggplot2** and **lattice**.
+The former is so widely used that many probably perceive it as being part of base R.

+But it goes far beyond that.
+As noted, a major built-in function in R is **plot()**.
+It is *polymorphic*, meaning that its role is different for each use case it has been written for.
+This is a fancy term whose practical meaning is that the objects returned by R functions are typically paired with a visualization, which we can invoke simply by calling the generic **plot()**.

 ## Machine learning

 *Slight (or more) edge to Python*.